sophiayoo1/p4-projects/SmartCookie/README.md

 ### Benchmarking hash rate

 All variants of the Switch Agent will respond to any incoming SYN packet from all non-server ports.
-To measure maximum hash rate, simply direct your packet generator to generate any TCP packet with TCP flags set to `0x02`, and increase sending rate (observe response packet rate) until loss is observed.
+To measure maximum hash rates, simply direct your packet generator to generate any TCP packet with TCP flags set to `0x02`, and increase sending rate (observe response packet rate) until loss is observed.

-Note: for AES variant, please first run the controller script to load an arbitrary key; this is required to set up recirculation rounds correctly.
+Note: for the AES variant, please first run the controller script to load an arbitrary key; this is required to set up recirculation rounds correctly.

 ## Citing